Effective Field Theory descriptions of Higgs boson pair production: HEFT reweighting and validation

 \end{linenomath} The differential cross section can be used to reweight simulated $HH$ events (for example, SM with $\textbf{c}_{\text{SM}}$, i.e.~$c_{hhh}=c_{t}=1$ and $c_{tt}=c_{ggh}=c_{gghh}=0$) to any other point of the HEFT parameter space as \begin{linenomath}

 \end{linenomath} These weights change both the shape of the $m_{hh}$ distribution and its normalisation by a factor $\sim \sigma_{hh}/\sigma^{\text{SM}}_{hh}$.
 Given the limited range of $m_{hh} \leq 1400$~GeV of the coefficients $d\textbf{\text{A}}$ and the larger statistical uncertainty in the derivation of individual $d\textbf{\text{A}}$ coefficients, the total cross section is better predicted by the inclusive $\textbf{\text{A}}$ coefficients.
 Therefore, it is more precise to use the inclusive values to determine the overall normalisation of $HH$ event distributions.
 When using the $d\textbf{\text{A}}$ coefficients for MC reweighting, simulated $HH$ events with $m_{hh} > 1400$~GeV should be assigned the weight of the highest available $m_{hh}$ bin, i.e.~of the [1200, 1400] GeV bin.
 This is not exactly correct, but it is the best available estimate.
 The highest existing precision of the parameterised $\sigma_{hh}$ is at approximate NNLO, the coefficients at $\sqrt{s}=14$\,TeV have been derived in Ref.~\cite{deFlorian:2021azd}.
-Here we show the reweighting based on $\textbf{A}$ coefficients for $\sqrt{s}=13$\,TeV at NLO.